AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 }
 </code></pre>

+You might ask, why we're not doing this with p5js's inbuilt vector class?
+And fret not, at the end of this post well go over an alternative version where we use the class with all it's functionalities.
 Now that we have converted our 3 points into vector form, we can tackle computing and locating the intermediary angle between the two vectors!

 <h2><a name='angle'></a>Calculating the angle using the cross product</h2>

 <h3>Explanation</h3>
 Getting the halfway angle is probably the trickiest part of the procedure, and requires a number of steps.
 There probably are multiple ways to do so (more on that later), but for starters we'll begin with the method deduced from Blindman67's code.
-It will require us to freshen up on our linear algebra a little bit, specifically the cross product of two vectors.
-We'll be heavily exploiting this cross product to compute the value of the formed angle, as well as where it is located with respect to the two vectors.
+It will require us to freshen up on our linear algebra a little bit, specifically on the cross product of two vectors.
+We'll be heavily exploiting the formula of the cross product to compute the value of the formed angle, as well as where it is located with respect to the two vectors.

 What the cross product actually represents algebraically, is a bit outside of the scope of this post.
 A perfect resource for understanding it can be found in the form of <a href="https://www.youtube.com/watch?v=eu6i7WJeinw&ab_channel=3Blue1Brown">this video</a> by <a href="https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw">3Blue1Brown</a> (I don't think there's a need for me to introduce his channel).